 You know it don't come easy...

 You have to interact with your teacher.
 You have to watch him closely, and clarify any doubts.
 That is the Jewish way of learning.
 When I was in high school playing football we had a coach who didn't get that.
 He would shout out the orders, long, short, cut across.
-I would say,"Excuse me coach, let me see if I got this straight, you want to run along this line, make a sharp left and then prepare to catch the ball?"
+I would say,"Excuse me coach, let me see if I got this straight, you want me to run along this line, make a sharp left and then prepare to catch the ball?"

-He would look at the other players and say, "What is wrong with this guy, he is stupid?"
+He would look at the other players and say, "What is wrong with this guy, is he stupid?"

 They responded, "Actually no, he is one of the best students in the school, he is just very thorough, he wants to make sure he understands it correctly."